0xBadawy/BreakingBlocks/README.md

 | **Sensors**             | - The colors of the squares and their connectivity.                                        |
 |                      | - Look at the last row to see if it is complete or not.                                    |

-You can copy and paste this Markdown code into your GitHub README or any other Markdown-supported platform.
-Feel free to adjust the formatting or wording as needed.

 The project uses the following dependencies: